-3 Units; 1 Lecture and 4 Studio hours Prerequisite: JEA 100 & JEA 120
+3 Units; 1 Lecture and 4 Studio hours Prerequisite: JEA 100 & JEA 120 processes learned in class.

 This course is an introduction into the alternative materials available for the jewelry-designing student.
 Experimental methodology as well as the proper use of non-traditional materials will be explored.